-The NCCN Guidelines are developed and updated through an evidence-based process in which the expert panels integrate comprehensive clinical and scientific data with the judgment of the multidisciplinary panel members and other experts drawn from NCCN member institutions.
-The NCCN Guidelines for Survivorship panel is a multidisciplinary team comprised of experts in oncology, infectious disease, genitourinary diseases, psychosocial disorders, exercise physiology, and symptom management.
+The NCCN Guidelines are developed and updated through an evidence-based process in which the panels integrate comprehensive clinical and scientific data with the judgment of the multidisciplinary panel members and other members drawn from NCCN member institutions.
+The NCCN Guidelines for Survivorship panel is a multidisciplinary team comprised of providers in oncology, infectious disease, genitourinary diseases, psychosocial disorders, exercise physiology, and symptom management.

 Learn more about the NCCN Guidelines for Survivorship at nccn.org.
 Learn more about survivorship care and resources at foxchase.org and InspiraHealthNetwork.org/cancer.